yleeyilin/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message of how to write commands for all commands or a specfic command.
+Shows a help message of how to use commands so that you can get help about commands easily.

 <div style="display: flex;">
     <img src="images/ug-images/command-images/help-before.png" style="flex: 1; margin-right: 5px; width: 50%; height: 50%;">